Artist Statement

 2022 Solo show at The Textile Galleries, The Knitting & Stitching Show, Harrogate (17-20 November 2022)

-2022 Collect Art Fair, Somerset House, London, UK ( February)
+2022 Collect Art Fair, Represented by Ruup & Form, Somerset House, London, UK ( February)

 2020 Rising Stars Exhibition, New Ashgate Gallery, Surrey, UK (March 7th-13th June 2020)